 Compressed air is the most expensive utility at the General Motors Oshawa Assembly Plant.
 To combat leaks, Energy Engineer, Kevin Wagner created an innovative demonstration tool to simulate the noise of a compressed air leak – bringing energy awareness to assembly line workers and awarding Kevin and the company the Best Energy Savings Campaign accolade.

-If approved, the IESO will provide an upfront payment of $40,000 annually upon the hiring of an energy manager, with an annual total funding cap of $150,000.
-The energy manager is required to meet certain pay-for-performance criteria, which includes achieving a minimum energy savings of 2,000 MWh per year, with $40 paid for every megawatt hour saved above 1,000 MWh.
+If approved for the Energy Manager program, the IESO will provide an upfront payment of $40,000 annually upon the hiring of an energy manager, with an annual total funding cap of $150,000.
+The energy manager is required to meet certain pay-for-performance criteria, which includes achieving a minimum energy savings of 1,000 MWh per year, with $40 paid for every megawatt hour saved above 1,000 MWh.

 Energy managers can reach their targets through projects supported by other Save on Energy incentives, but a minimum of 10 per cent of energy savings must come from projects that have not received any incentive.

-To apply for the Multi-Site Customer Energy Manager Program, complete and submit the MSC Energy Manager Application and MSC Energy Manager Agreement to email@example.com.
+To apply for the Energy Manager Program, complete and submit the Energy Manager Application to firstname.lastname@example.org.
+If approved, you will need to complete and submit the Energy Manager Agreement.
 You can also contact us if you have any questions or if you need any clarification.